Troubleshooting backup failures on Azure virtual machines

 Error message: Snapshot operation failed as snapshot limit is exceeded for some of the disks attached

 The snapshot operation failed as the snapshot limit has exceeded for some of the disks attached.
-Complete the below troubleshooting steps and then retry the operation.
+Complete the following troubleshooting steps and then retry the operation.

-Delete the disk blob-snapshots which are not required.
-Be cautious to not delete Disk blob, only snapshot blobs should be deleted.
+Delete the disk blob-snapshots that aren't required.
+Be careful to not delete disk blobs.
+Only snapshot blobs should be deleted.

-If Soft-delete is enabled on VM disk Storage-Accounts, configure soft-delete retention such that existing snapshots are less than the maximum allowed at any point of time.
+If Soft-delete is enabled on VM disk Storage-Accounts, configure soft-delete retention so existing snapshots are less than the maximum allowed at any point of time.

-If Azure Site Recovery is enabled in the backed up VM, then perform the below:
+If Azure Site Recovery is enabled in the backed-up VM, then perform the steps below:

 - Ensure the value of isanysnapshotfailed is set as false in /etc/azure/vmbackup.conf

-- Schedule Azure Site Recovery at a different time, such that it does not conflict the backup operation.
+- Schedule Azure Site Recovery at a different time, so it doesn't conflict the backup operation.

 Error code: ExtensionFailedTimeoutVMNetworkUnresponsive